githubEdit

 Code of Conduct

-All contributors must adhere to our Code of Conduct.
-We are committed to providing a welcoming and inclusive environment for everyone.
+All contributors must adhere to the Code of Conduct, which establishes a welcoming and inclusive environment.

 License